adahera222/random/screengrab3imgur/README.md

 * [pyHook](http://sourceforge.net/apps/mediawiki/pyhook/index.php?title=Main_Page)

 If you happen to find this and use it, please get your own key for the [imgur API](https://imgur.com/register/api_anon) and add it to C:/Users/yourusername/AppData/Local/screengrab3imgur/key.txt.

+## Status: unfinished

+Found a better program to achieve this task: http://app.prntscr.com/